Are HIV positive people at higher risk for coronavirus and COVID-19?

 - US HHS guidelines published on 20 March 2020 are similar to the BHIVA and WHO interpretation, with a caution for having a CD4 count <200 cells/mm3.

-- BHIVA on 23 March 2020 explained that having a CD4 count <50 will mean following UK government advice for “social shielding” for people who are extremely vulnerable.
+- On 23 March 2020, a new BHIVA statement explained that having a CD4 count <50 cells/mm3 mean following UK government advice for “social shielding” for people who are extremely vulnerable.
 This means minimal face-to-face contact for 12 weeks.
 Not being on ART, having a CD4 count between 50 and 200, or having a detectable viral load makes it more urgent to closely follow social physical distancing.

 - On 25 March, BHIVA added statements on government advice for people who are extremely vulnerable and about managing HIV positive women who are pregnant.

 - On 31 March 2020, a BHIVA statement stressed that being on effective ART meant HIV positive people have a similar life expectancy to beingHIV negative.
 This was essential so that if limited resources limits access to care for people with coronavirus, HIV positive people are not excluded.

 - On 1 April 2020, EACS and BHIVA issued another joint statement.
 This emphasised that many HIV positive people often have similar additional risks to the general population.
 For example, older age of other health problems.
 It also detailed new research projects to collect information about HIV positive people who catch coronavirus.